gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The authors of the commit can add/remove the association if they have the View Development Tools access.
+        Commit authors can add or remove their own associations if they have <b>View Development Tools</b> access.
     </div>
     </div>
 </div>

+### Multiple Associations

-If the commit is associated with multiple Jira issues, you see the following:
+If a commit is associated with multiple Jira issues, you see all linked issues in the dialog:

 <img src='/wp-content/uploads/gij-gitcloud-assoc-commits-dlg-multiple-2025.png' style='margin:25px auto 35px auto;display:block;' />

-In the above example, the selected commit is associated with Jira issues `TEST-1` and `TEST-4`.
+In this example, the commit is associated with issues `TEST-1` and `TEST-4`.

 <div class="bbb-callout bbb--info">
     <div class="irow">